Terrell Buckley: 1994

-The Green Bay Packers would hire Fritz Shurmur as their new defensive coordinator after Ray Rhodes accepted the head coach position with the Philadelphia Eagles.
+The Green Bay Packers would hire Fritz Shurmur as their new defensive coordinator after Ray Rhodes accepted the defensive coordinator position with the 1994 San Francisco 49ers.
 He retained his role as the No. 1 starting cornerback to begin the season along with Roland Mitchell.
 On September 4, 1994, Buckley started in the Packers' season-opener at the Minnesota Vikings during a 16–10 victory.
 During the game, Roland Mitchell suffered a herniated disc in his neck and remained inactive for the remainder of the season and would retire at the start on 1995.
 Head coach Mike Holmgren promoted Doug Evans to the No. 2 starting cornerback.

 On September 18, 1994, Buckley made one solo tackle, set a season-high with four pass deflections, and intercepted a pass by Randall Cunningham to wide receiver Victor Bailey during a 7–13 loss at the Philadelphia Eagles.
 In Week 5, he set a season-high with eight combined tackles (six solo) and made one pass deflection during a 16–17 loss at the New England Patriots.
 On November 13, 1994, Buckley made six combined tackles (four solo), a pass deflection, and helped secure a 10–17 win against the New York Jets by intercepting a pass by Boomer Esiason to wide receiver Ryan Yarborough in the fourth quarter.
 The following week, he tied his season-high of six solo tackles, made two pass deflections, and intercepted a pass by Jim Kelly during a 20–29 loss at the Buffalo Bills in Week 12.
 In Week 13, Buckley made four solo tackles, three pass deflections, and had his third consecutive game with an interception on a pass by Jason Garrett to wide receiver Michael Irvin during a 31–42 loss at the Dallas Cowboys.
 He started all 16 games throughout the 1994 NFL season and recorded 56 combined tackles (45 solo), made 17 pass deflections, five interceptions, and had one fumble recovery.